radcamp/radcamp.github.io/Brisbane2025/technical-configuration.md

 * Type 'yes' to acknowledge the license agreement
 * Push Enter to confirm the install location (`/home/jovyan/miniconda3`)
 * Type 'yes' to initialize conda
-* After it's finished type 'exit' and then open another terminal.
+* After it's finished type 'exit' and then open another terminal

 Your prompt  should now look like this: